Elkview, Clendenin and Frame counties are hit the hardest

 Weather radar estimates show that more than 10 inches of rain have fallen in portions of Greenbrier County.
 There is a 1 in 1,000 chance of this type of rainfall happening in any given year, according to the National Weather Service.

-In Kanawha County, the Elkview River crested at 33.37 feet Friday morning, meteorologists said.
+In Kanawha County, which includes the capital of Charleston, the Elkview River crested at 33.37 feet Friday morning, meteorologists said.
 The river rose more than 27 feet from Thursday afternoon to Friday morning, the highest crest since record-keeping began more than 125 years ago, according to the National Weather Service.

 Resort under water